-Amir’s commentary as Israelis and Jews worldwide commemorate Hanukkah Sunday
+Amir’s commentary on Hanukkah as Jews worldwide commemorate the “Festival of Lights”.

 A Jewish tradition at the time was to light Chanukiah (Hanukkah Menorah) in the Holy Temple in Jerusalem daily.
 As tradition tells, when the Maccabees liberated the Holy Temple in Jerusalem, a miracle occurred as only one day’s worth of oil for lighting the Menorah lasted for eight days.